-- Solid navy, royal blue, red, or white
+- Solid navy or royal blue or red

 - Vests, cardigans, V-neck, or crewed

 - Only the St. Joseph logos purchased through Parents' Club sales will be allowed.
 No other logos will be allowed on sweaters and sweatshirts

 No outside sweatshirts allowed unless used as outerwear and removed when in building